k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/03_create_a_new_user_job.md

 <img src="/articles/20_jobs_and_batch_services/images/05_jobs_and_batch_services_create_a_job_userjob.PNG">

-Jobs can be created also at References regardless of the specific LU.
+Jobs can be created also as References regardless of the specific LU.
 In the **Job table**, enter the values pertaining to the Job.

 <table style="width: 900px; height: 193px;">
 <tbody>